 Being rich in vitamin C, it helps in the production of collagen and enables your body to better absorb the nutrients.
 Taken internally every night, it will cleanse your body, being very useful in your skincare regimen.
 You can notice that triphala for skin works from inside to outside.

 Triphala has been shown to have anti-bacterial properties, cleansing the skin of toxins and bacteria.
-You can use triphala powder for skin in face masks, removing any impurities.
+You can use powdered form of triphala for skin in face masks, removing any impurities.
 In order to get the best results, avoid eating desserts and heavy foods.

 Triphala for acne – Treatment